pashneal/splendor_scripts/README.md

 # splendor_scripts
 Scripting utilities to facilitate setup and launch of Splendor AI competition on client devices

+Currently tested on Windows and Linux systems!

 ## Coming Soon

 - [x] Add support for creating new projects
-- [ ] Add support for running projects against each other
+- [x] Add support for running projects against each other
 - [x] Add support for saving configurations and editing them
+- [ ] Improve output for running projects
+- [ ] Reintroduce visualization for games
+- [ ] Improve build times by removing extraneous files and dependencies
+- [ ] Add support for updating projects / checking for the latest version of stourney

 ## Creating a new project